Generic Name: colesevelam (KOE le SEV e lam)

 What other drugs will affect colesevelam?

-This list is not complete.
-Other drugs may affect colesevelam, including prescription and over-the-counter medicines, vitamins, and herbal products.
+This list is not complete and many other drugs may affect colesevelam.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.